powercloudsdn/documentation/terms-and-conditions/disclaimer.md

 The views and opinions contained in the testimonials belong solely to the individual user and do not refl ect our views and opinions.

 ## Errors and omissions disclaimer
-While we have made every attempt to ensure that the information contained in this site has been obtained from reliable sources, PowerCloud is not responsible for any errors or omissions or for the results obtained from the use of this information.
+While we have made every attempt to ensure that the information contained in this site has been obtained from reliable sources, MikroCloud is not responsible for any errors or omissions or for the results obtained from the use of this information.
 All information in this site is provided "as is", with no guarantee of completeness, accuracy, timeliness or of the results obtained from the use of this information, and without warranty of any kind, express or implied, including, but not limited to warranties of performance, merchantability, and fitness for a particular purpose.

-In no event will PowerCloud, its related partnerships or corporations, or the partners, agents or employees thereof be liable to you or anyone else for any decision made or action taken in reliance on the information in this Site or for any consequential, special or similar damages, even if advised of the possibility of such damages.
+In no event will MikroCloud, its related partnerships or corporations, or the partners, agents or employees thereof be liable to you or anyone else for any decision made or action taken in reliance on the information in this Site or for any consequential, special or similar damages, even if advised of the possibility of such damages.

 ## Logos and trademarks disclaimer
-All logos and trademarks of third parties referenced on mypowercloud.net are the trademarks and logos of their respective owners.
-Any inclusion of such trademarks or logos does not imply or constitute any approval, endorsement or sponsorship of PowerCloud by such owners.
+All logos and trademarks of third parties referenced on mikrocloud.com are the trademarks and logos of their respective owners.
+Any inclusion of such trademarks or logos does not imply or constitute any approval, endorsement or sponsorship of MikroCloud by such owners.